davidkroukamp/Transpaq/Transpaq/README.md

 **For educational purposes only**

-The copying of the exe via implant helper is no fully working as it doesnt start up during windows booting up..
+The copying of the exe is hardcoded (the name) so implant helper is not fully working and it doesnt start up during windows booting up...
+These were minor things that I intended to complete when other stuff was working but never got there lol.